goodwi11/Documentation_en/docs/source/generators/gp.rst

 | 1.
 Choose an application from the `Google Play <https://play.google.com/store/games?hl=en&gl=US>`_ store that best fits your keywords or creative, and copy the URL link to the selected application.

 | 2.
-Select the GooglePlay generator on the generation page and paste the copied link into the corresponding "Application Link" field.
+Select the GooglePage generator on the generation page and paste the copied link into the corresponding "Application Link" field.
 | For example: *https://play.google.com/store/apps/details?id=com.telegram*

 | 3.
 Enter the keywords and domain name in the corresponding fields.